F01

 Unity extends C# with powerful types that let us control and monitor objects in 3D environments.
 Here are the key Unity-specific data types:

 • Vector3: Represents 3D positions or directional vectors.
 Commonly used for moving objects, setting positions, or determining directions.
+Vector3 is a struct, so it behaves like a value type.
 Example:

 • Transform: A core Unity component that holds a game object’s position, rotation, and scale.
 Directly used to manipulate game objects in the scene.
 Example: